JaredOng/ITMBestGroup/worksmarter/README.txt

 username: "nottheaveragejoe"
 password: "imnotjoeking"

-To access the program please go to your terminal or anaconda prompt and run the following commands:
+To access the program please go to your terminal or anaconda prompt and run the following commands after entering the right directory:
 1. export FLASK_APP=inventory_app.py
 2. export FLASK_ENV=development
 3. flask run